Skip to content

 The findings highlight how cybersecurity teams generate pipeline, use intent signals, and align marketing with sales across complex buying cycles.

-Screenshot 2026-03-16 at 9.58.10 AM.png
+Screenshot 2026-03-16 at 9.57.54 AM

 Pipeline is now the defining metric